Ihsan-Abdul/Security-Monitoring-Alert-Triage-Splunk-SIEM-/Detections/README.md

 # Detection  Documentation

-This directory contains Splunk queries developed to detect the multi-stage attack campaign documented in this repository.
-Each detection is designed to be scheduled as an alert within a SIEM.
+This directory contains Splunk queries developed to detect the attack campaign documented in this repository.
+Each detection is designed to be scheduled as an alert within Splunk.

 ## Detection Catalog